-In the comparative statements of revenues, expenses, and changes in net position, Management separates the Authority's activities into two types, as follows:
+In the comparative statements of revenues, expenses, and changes in net position, Management separates the Authority's activities into three types, as follows:

 Charges for services - Most of the Authority's maritime services that are provided are reported within this category, which includes: wharfage, dockage, usage, crane fees, harbor fees, line-handling, and security.
+This revenue category is significantly derived from cargo tonnage, container counts and movements including crane utilization revenue and vessel size and length of stay at port.